dyoseloff/dyoseloff.github.io/_posts/2016-10-23-work-force.markdown

 data <- data[-c(1, 3, 4, 588:598, 599, 600)]
 {% endhighlight %}

 Step 2: At this point our observations are represented as columns; however, convention is for each observation to be a row.
 The process of turning columns into rows is called 'melting'.
 So, now I will melt the data using the [reshape](https://cran.r-project.org/web/packages/reshape/index.html) package written by Hadley Wickham.
-Similarly, if we needed to turn columns into rows
 {% highlight r %}
 library(reshape)
 melted <- melt(data, id=c("Industry"))